jeromecoupe/webstoemp/_posts/2016-12-13-to-hell-with-abstract-prescriptive-deliverables.md

 Deliverables are a mean to an end.
 They only exist for people and processes to align in order to create the real thing: the final product (or a prototype thereof in the pre-production phase).

 Spending inordinate amounts of time polishing wireframes, static comps, content spreadsheets, personas and user journeys can be frustrating.
 Typically, these deliverables are also created in isolation and do not really foster collaboration.
-They often are too prescriptive, leaving no room for change or interpretation and locking the project in too rigid of a process.
+They often are very prescriptive, leaving little room for change or interpretation and locking the project in too rigid of a process.
 Because we spend so much time making them, we also get more attached and, as a result, we are less inclined to iterate and change them.

 ## Tackling strategy with a discovery workshop